BranchingBad/ollama-STT-TTS/README.md

 python assistant.py --list-voices
 Use the index or ID provided by these commands with the --device-index and --tts-voice-id arguments, or set them in config.ini.

-When ready, you will see the message: Ready!
-Listening for 'hey glados'... (or your configured wakeword).
+Interact: When ready, you will see the message: Ready!
+Listening for 'hey glados'....

 Say the wakeword (e.g., "Hey glados").

-The assistant will respond "Yes?" and begin listening for your command.
+The assistant will respond "Yes?" and begin listening.

 Speak your prompt (e.g., "Who won the war of 1812?").
-The script will listen until you stop talking based on the silence detection settings.

-The script will transcribe your audio, send it to Ollama, and speak the response back to you.
-It will then automatically return to listening for the wakeword.
+The script will transcribe your audio, send it to Ollama, and speak the response.
+It will then return to listening for the wakeword.

-Note: When running Whisper on a CPU, you may see a warning like UserWarning: FP16 is not supported on CPU; using FP32 instead.
-This is expected behavior.

-You can stop the script at any time with Ctrl+C. Special voice commands like "goodbye" or "exit" will also stop the script, and "new chat" or "reset chat" will clear the conversation history.
+Note: Special voice commands like "goodbye" or "exit" will stop the script, and "new chat" or "reset chat" will clear the conversation history.

 🎛️ 4.
 Configuration
 You can customize the assistant's behavior using command-line arguments or by editing the config.ini file.
 Command-line arguments override settings in config.ini.